azurast/azurast/README.md

-### Hi fellas! 👋
+### Hi there! 👋

-Hi, I'm Azura and I'm almost complete with my CS degree this year!
+Hi, I'm Azura, a recent fresh graduate in compsci!

 👩🏽‍💻 I like developing and building things.
 I'm particulary most interested in mobile (iOS) and game development.
 Aside from tech, I'm also highly interested int the world of UX.